SSL certificate — in one sentence

 - SSL monitoring

-If a developer doesn’t mention these unprompted, it’s a red flag.
-See how to choose a web development agency.
+If a developer does not mention these unprompted, that is a red flag.
+See our how to choose a web development agency guide.

 Conclusion